cruzerngz/remote_file_service/report/main.typ

 After compensating for the baseline failure rates observed in the control in @comp_overview, `HandshakeProto` is determined to be more reliable than `RequestAckProto`. `DefaultProto` remains the most fault-prone protocol.
 Note that in @comp_overview, the only basis of comparison are the relative failure rates between each protocol.

-`RequestAckProto` is also the only protocol to encounter non-idempotent violations, as shown in @idem_overview.
+`RequestAckProto` is the only protocol to encounter non-idempotent violations, as shown in @idem_overview.
+It shows that with at-least-once invocation semantics, an omission from the remote can cause the same request to be executed repeatedly.

-The failure rate, however miniscule, deems it unsuitable for non-idempotent operations.
+The failure rate, however miniscule, makes `RequestAckProto` unsuitable for non-idempotent operations.

 #figure(
     caption: [Overview of failure rates for each protocol.
 The larger dots in the control plot represent the log-mean failure rate.],